 Three days after Elizabeth's death, permission for the princess to join her sister Mary in the Netherlands arrived in the Isle of Wight.
 She was buried at St. Thomas's Church, Newport, on the island.
 An examination of her remains conducted in Victorian times revealed that she had suffered from rickets, which had resulted in shoulder and back deformities, knock knees and pigeon toes which would have made it difficult for her to walk.
 The adolescent Elizabeth had a long face, reddish-brown hair and a protruding jaw, possibly an inheritance from her mother's Habsburg ancestry.

-Following her death, her grave was largely unmarked until the nineteenth century, with the exception of her carved initials.
+Following her death, her grave was largely unmarked until the nineteenth century, except for her carved initials.
 Queen Victoria, who made her favourite home at Osborne House on the Isle of Wight, commanded that a suitable monument be erected to her memory.
-In 1856, a white marble sculpture by Queen Victoria's favorite sculptor, Carlo Marochetti, was commissioned to mark her grave it depicted Elizabeth as a beautiful young woman, lying with her cheek on a Bible open to words from Gospel of Matthew: "Come unto Me, all ye that labor and are heavy laden, and I will give you rest."
+In 1856, a white marble sculpture by Queen Victoria's favourite sculptor, Carlo Marochetti was commissioned to mark her grave it depicted Elizabeth as a beautiful young woman, lying with her cheek on a Bible open to words from the Gospel of Matthew: "Come unto Me, all ye that labor and are heavy laden, and I will give you rest."

 Above the sculpture is a grating, indicating that she was a prisoner, but the bars are broken to show that the prisoner has now escaped to "a greater rest."
 The plaque marking the sculpture reads: "To the memory of Princess Elizabeth, daughter of King Charles I, who died at Carisbrooke Castle on 8 September 1650, and is interred beneath the chancel of this church, this monument is erected as a token of respect for her virtues and sympathy for her misfortunes, by Victoria R., 1856.